-The Department of Orthopaedic Surgery at the Johns Hopkins University School of Medicine is seeking an experienced board certified/board eligible Orthopedic Trauma Surgeon to work as a contributing member of our trauma team for our Level II Trauma center.
-All candidates must have completed a fellowship training in Orthopaedic Trauna, have an interest in developing a robust clinical practice, contribute to research endeavors within the division and department, and participate in our resident and medical student education program.
-This position is primarily based at our Johns Hospital Bayview Campus in Baltimore, MD and will include coverage at Johns Hopkins Hospital and our ambulatory surgery centers.
+The Department of Orthopaedic Surgery at the Johns Hopkins University School of Medicine is seeking an experienced board certified/board eligible Orthopedic Trauma Surgeon to work as a contributing member of our trauma team.
+All candidates must have completed a fellowship training in Orthopaedic Trauma, have an interest in developing a robust clinical practice, contribute to research endeavors within the division and department, and participate in our resident and medical student education program.
+This position is primarily based at This position is primarily based at our Johns Hopkins Hospital, East Baltimore Campus in Baltimore, MD and will include coverage at Johns Hopkins Bayview Hospital and various other locations and ambulatory surgery centers.

 The ideal candidate must demonstrate a commitment to patient care and enthusiasm for creating an inclusive learning and working environment.
 We highly value the ability to engage effectively with students, faculty and staff of diverse backgrounds because our tripartite mission is to deliver quality, compassionate patient care, advance the field of Orthopedics through research, and train the next generation of health experts.